 This monastery is set at the base of the Fagaras mountains.
 With stunning architecture, art, gardens, and icons both historical and religious, it’s well worth a visit.
 Free to enter- join with locals in pulling up a bucket of water from the well- which is reputed to be able to heal what ails you.

 Saturday stud Lower – Sâmbăta de Jos

 Conveniently located between Fagaras and the Monastry, “Saturday Stud Lower” is a horse farm owned by the Romanian government.
 Visiting this farm felt like stepping back in time 50 years- It had all the charm of a 19th century horse stable with incredible photo ops.
 Both exhibitions and tourist-rides are given during popular seasons/days, so be sure to check their website in advance.

 If you are able to spend the night in Fagaras, it’s well worth the slower pace to settle in for a night- or even a few- and experience more that this small city has to offer.
 One of my favorite ways to spend an evening or extend my trip another day is through Airbnb Experiences.
-Click here to explore what Airbnb experiences are available in Fagaras during the dates of your visit.
-Airbnb Experiences have been some of my most meaningful travel experiences, via being invited to participate in cultural traditions, sit at the table during family meals, and given access to other typically-tourist-off-limits areas of a country’s place and culture.
+Small tours, cooking classes, and Airbnb Experiences have been some of my most meaningful travel experiences.
+I love these opportunities to be invited to participate in cultural traditions, sit at the table during family meals, and given access to other typically-tourist-off-limits aspects of a country’s place and culture.